How Long Does an HMRC R&D Enquiry Take? Timeline and What to Expect

 • You disagree with HMRC's assessment of what counts as qualifying activity

-In these scenarios, specialist input from someone with HMRC R&D defence experience and track record makes a material difference to the outcome and often shortens the timeline by negotiating a settlement rather than contesting every point.
+In these scenarios, specialist input from someone with tribunal experience and HMRC defence track record makes a material difference to the outcome and often shortens the timeline by negotiating a settlement rather than contesting every point.

 The average HMRC enquiry will cost you in terms of management time, distraction from your business, and the cost of your accountant's time.
 A specialist adviser adds cost upfront but typically pays for themselves through either securing more relief or closing the enquiry faster than it would otherwise run.